devsoc-unsw/constitution/CONSTITUTION.rst

 #.
 Only full members are entitled to vote for the Executive.
 #.
 Voting is to be confidential with the exception of,

    #.
-In the event of a full member being prevented from accessing the voting site, votes shall be submitted to the first executive member not running in the election in the following list; the Presidents, the Administrative Officer, the GEDI Officer, the Vice President (Internals), the Vice President (Operations), the Vice President (Course Projects), the Vice President (Standalone Projects).
+In the event of a full member being prevented from accessing the voting site, votes shall be submitted to the Returning Officer.

 #.
 Votes will be counted using a modified version of the “single transferable vote” electoral system, a variant of the instant-runoff preferential voting system.
 For each vacancy, within each position: